 Obtained additional patent claims related to multicast messaging through a reissue proceeding.

-Represents a company that develops technology for optimizing routing and content delivery across the Internet to implement a strategy for managing and growing its patent portfolio.
+Represented a company that develops technology for optimizing routing and content delivery across the Internet to implement a strategy for managing and growing its patent portfolio.
 Worked closely with the key technical and business personnel of the company to develop strategy.
-Obtained a favorable decision which allowed claims key to protecting the company's technology from the Board of Patent Appeals and Interferences (BPAI).
+Obtained a favorable appeal decision from the U.S. Patent and Trademark Office which allowed claims key to protecting the company's technology.
 During the hearing, the team successfully overcame the rejections made by the Examiner, as well as additional grounds raised for the first time by the Board.

 Represents one of the world's leading providers of lighting fixtures and related products and services by reviewing and assessing the strength of patents owned by target companies that our client considers investing in or purchasing.
 Our client's primary motivation is ensuring its ability to market products it considers vital to pursuit of its business plans.
 Because we understand both the products and the plans, instead of an exhaustive review of all patents owned by a target company, we are able quickly to identify the key patents that can potentially impact our client's core business and devote the majority of our time on a diligence project analyzing those patents.
 This more cost-effective, streamlined approach, provides our client with the information it needs to make business decisions.

-Representing owner of a patent directed to configuring a wireless device in an inter partes reexamination which involves an appeal to the Federal Circuit, as well as an opposition at the European Patent Office and litigation involving a related patent.
+Represented owner of a patent directed to configuring a wireless device in an inter partes reexamination which involved an appeal to the Federal Circuit, as well as an opposition at the European Patent Office and international litigation involving a related patent.

 Represented patent owner in an inter partes reexamination for a patent directed to multimedia messaging.
 Convinced examiner to withdraw 12 rejections based on various combinations of 5 references.